“Computers do what they’re told. If they’re told to do the wrong thing, they’re going to do it, and they’re going to do it really, really well.”

 Here’s a rundown of some notable code-review applications, plus thoughts on various features and drawbacks from Ghosh and a few other software engineering pros.

 How firmly established is GitHub?
 It now ranks among the top 50 websites worldwide, according to the most recent traffic data from SimilarWeb.
-The Microsoft-owned repo’s half-billion-plus monthly visits bests the dense traffic at Paypal, CNN.com and YouPorn.
-That's right, it outperforms even free porn.
+The Microsoft-owned repo’s half-billion-plus monthly visits bests the dense traffic at Paypal and CNN.com.
 So it makes sense that the version-control platform is also incredibly popular for code review, too.

-GitHub’s intuitive layout, robust support community and open source bent all add to its attractiveness in terms of review, Ghosh told Built In.
+GitHub’s intuitive layout, robust support community and open source bent all add to its attractiveness in terms of review, Ghosh said.

 Ghosh noted that GitHub intuitively displays the full set of changes from all files rather than just zeroing in on the latest tweak.